-First-Order Necessity and Validity

-Mark Criley IWU

-Mark Criler IWII First-Order Narassity and Validity

-First Order Attention

-FO-NPEC, etc. pays attention to a little bit more than TT-NPEC does.

-- It pays attention to the meanings of the connectives, just like TT-necessity. - But it also pays attention to the meanings of the quantifiers and variables.
+First-Order Necessity and Validity Mark Criley IWU 10/27/2017 Mark Criley IWU First-Order Necessity and Validity First Order Attention FO-NPEC, etc. pays attention to a little bit more than TT-NPEC does. - It pays attention to the meanings of the connectives, just like TT-necessity. - But it also pays attention to the meanings of the quantifiers and variables.
 Unlike the truth table. - And it pays attention to one special predicate: Identity (=).
-Unlike the truth table.

-Intro

-We have added some new pieces to our language: Quantifiers and variables.
+Intro We have added some new pieces to our language: Quantifiers and variables.
 These new pieces are going to add a new layer of NPEC: Necessity, Possibility, Equivalence, Consequence.
 This is going to be called "First-Order" necessity, possibility, etc..
 That's "FO" necessity, possibility, etc., for short.
 The book refers to FO-necessities as FO validities.
 Ugh.
 I avoid that, just because I want to reserve the term validity for arguments rather than sentences.

-Mark Criley IWU First-Order Necessity and Val

-First Order Attention

-But FO-necessity pays attention to a little bit less than Logical necessity does.

-- FO-necessity doesn't pay attention to the meaning of any predicates other than "=". - So FO-necessity doesn't understand the meaning of "Cube," "BackOf," "Between," "Small," etc.

-Euler Diagrammin'

-Remember that necessity (and equivalence and consequence) will expand when we add new things to force sentences to be true or false.

-- Because all of the connectives are still around to do the forcing when we move from TT to FO, - All TT-necessities are FO-necessary. - But because FO has some more stuff around to do forcing than TT did, - · Not all FO-necessities are TT-necessary.

-Remember this sentence from last class?
-Exercise 10.1.1:

-$\forall x (x=x)$

-We saw that this wasn't TT-necessary.
+Mark Criley IWU First-Order Necessity and Validity First Order Attention But FO-necessity pays attention to a little bit less than Logical necessity does. - FO-necessity doesn't pay attention to the meaning of any predicates other than "=". - So FO-necessity doesn't understand the meaning of "Cube," "BackOf," "Between," "Small," etc. Euler Diagrammin' Remember that necessity (and equivalence and consequence) will expand when we add new things to force sentences to be true or false. - Because all of the connectives are still around to do the forcing when we move from TT to FO, - · All TT-necessities are FO-necessary. - But because FO has some more stuff around to do forcing than TT did. - Not all FO-necessities are TT-necessary.
+Mark Criley IWU First-Order Necessity and Validity Remember this sentence from last class?
+Exercise 10.1.1: $\forall x (x=x)$ We saw that this wasn't TT-necessary.
 (Why not?)
 But we saw that it was logically necessary.
 (Why?)

-· Is it FO-necessary?
+Is it FO-necessary?